NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Dataset

-Different types of human-written perturbations exist according to the perturbation strategies that curate them.
-To categorize all the perturbations used in this step, we classify them into give different perturbation strategies.
+\textbf{Perturbation Type Diversification.} Different types of human-written perturbations exist according to the perturbation strategies that curate them.
+To categorize all the perturbations used in this step, we classify them into five different perturbation strategies.
 Table \ref{tab:types} presents the definition of those types and examples.
 They are (1) repeating characters (RepeatChar), (2) using abbreviation by removing one or several characters (Abbr), (3) using non-English or special characters (SpecialChar), (4) using mixed cased characters (MixedCase) and (5) using mixed cased characters with an additional layer of meaning (e.g., ``republicans"$\rightarrow$``repubLIEcans") (MixedCase+).
-Due to the imbalanced frequency distribution among different perturbation strategies, \textsc{Anthro} algorithm~\cite{le2022perturbations} is biased to a specific type of perturbation such as RepeatChar.
-Hence, To increase the diversity of different perturbation types in {\name} dataset, we apply a pseudo-random strategy to give a higher chance for perturbation types with less frequency to be sampled.
+Due to the imbalanced frequency distribution among different perturbation strategies, the \textsc{Anthro} algorithm~\cite{le2022perturbations} is biased to a specific type of perturbation, such as RepeatChar.
+Hence, to increase the diversity of different perturbation types in {\name} dataset, we apply a pseudo-random strategy to give a higher chance for perturbation types with less frequency to be sampled.
 We utilized this procedure with ten random seeds and chose the best distribution entropy.
-This step results in 2,120 sentences.
+This step resulted in 2,120 comments.
+Even though this reduced the total number of comments to a great extent, we prioritized diversity and balance across perturbation types, which are crucial for robust evaluation.
+The resulting subset offers a more representative and challenging benchmark for testing model resilience against various perturbations.